A Handy Guide to Dryer Duct Cleaning

 While Superior Air Duct does offer professional dryer duct cleaning to businesses and homeowners, we can also provide some handy tips.
 If you’re not looking for professional dryer duct cleaning (yet), then we have some advice in our blog for keeping your dryer duct clean.

 Remember, this is just general advice for maintaining your dryer ducts.
-These practices won’t prevent you from ever needing a professional cleaning.
+These practices won’t prevent you from ever needing professional cleaning.
 When you do, contact the professionals at Superior Air Duct Cleaning rather than doing some DIY.

 Make Sure Your Dryer Is Unplugged